codyaustun/benchmark/results/SUBMISSION.md

 }
 ```

+### Submission Format

 JSON files are named `[author name]_[model name]_[hardware]_[framework].json`, similar to
 `dawn_resnet56_1k80_gc_tensorflow.json`.
-Each dataset (`CIFAR10` and `SQuAD`)
-has its own `train/` and `inference/` sub-directories.

-### Fields
-We describe each of the fields in the submitted JSON file in more detail here.
+Put the JSON file in the `CIFAR10/train/` or `CIFAR10/inference`
+depending on whether the JSON file is reporting training or inference results.

+## SQuAD

+### Task Description

+We evaluate question answering performance on the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/).

+For training, we have two tasks:
+- Training Time: Minimize the total time taken to train a model that has a development set F1 score of
+  0.73 or greater
+- Cost: Minimize the total cost of training a model that has a development set F1 score of 0.73 or greater on
+  public cloud infrastructure

+For inference, we have two tasks:
+- Latency: Minimize the total time needed to answer a single question with a model that has a development
+  set F1 score of 0.73 or greater
+- Throughput: Minimize the total time (or maximize the total throughput) needed to all questions in the
+  SQuAD development set with a model that has a total development set F1 score of 0.73 or greater

+### JSON Fields

+Results for the CIFAR10 tasks can be reported using a JSON file with the following fields,

-- `author`: Author name.
+- `author`: Author name
-- `authorEmail`: Author email.
+- `authorEmail`: Author email
-- `framework`: Framework on which training / inference was performed.
+- `framework`: Framework on which training / inference was performed
-- `codeURL`: Optional.
-URL pointing to code for model.
+- `codeURL`: [Optional] URL pointing to code for model
-- `model`: Model name.
+- `model`: Model name
-- `hardware`: A short description of the hardware on which model training / inference was performed.
+- `hardware`: A short description of the hardware on which model training / inference was performed
 - `trainingTime`: Training objective.
 Reported in hours.
 Time needed to train a model up to
-  required accuracy target on test / development dataset.
+  0.73 F1 score on the SQuAD development dataset
 - `cost`: Training objective.
-Reported in USD.
-Cost of training a model up to required accuracy target
+Reported in USD ($).
+Cost of training a model up to 0.73 F1 score on the
-  on public cloud infrastructure.
+  SQuAD development dataset
 - `latency`: Inference objective.
 Reported in milliseconds.
-Time needed to classify one image or answer
+Time needed to answer one question
-  one question.
 - `batchThroughput`: Inference objective.
-Reported in images / second or questions / second.
+Reported in questions / second.
 Throughput
-  obtained while classifying any 8192 image subset of the CIFAR10 test dataset, or answering all the
-  questions in the SQuAD development set.
+  obtained while answering all the questions in the SQuAD development set
-- `accuracy`: CIFAR10 only.
-Reported in percentage points from 0 to 100.
-Accuracy of model on CIFAR10
-  test dataset.
-- `f1Score`: SQuAD only.
-Reported in fraction from 0.0 to 1.0.
-F1 score of model on SQuAD validation
+- `f1Score`: Reported in fraction from 0.0 to 1.0.
+F1 score of model on SQuAD development dataset
-  dataset.
-- `timestamp`: Date of submission in format `yyyy-mm-dd`.
+- `timestamp`: Date of submission in format `yyyy-mm-dd`
-- `logFileName`: Optional.
-URL pointing to training / inference logs.
+- `logFilename`: Optional.
+URL pointing to training / inference logs
 - `misc`: List of other miscellaenous notes, such as learning rate schedule, optimization algorithm,
   etc.

+### Submission Format

+JSON files are named `[author name]_[model name]_[hardware]_[framework].json`, similar to
+`dawn_bidaf_1k80_gc_tensorflow.json`.
+Put the JSON file in the `SQuAD/train/` or `SQuAD/inference`
+depending on whether the JSON file is reporting training or inference results.